SvOlli/sorbus/doc/cpu_detect.md

    XBA         ; .byte $eb ; NOP ; .byte $EB, $EA ; "illegal" SBC #$EA NOP         ; NOP             ;
 ;  A=$01       ; A=$EA           ; A=$00

+;  ALL
+   BEQ   is6502   ; needs to be first
+   BPL   is65816
+   BMI   is65c02  ; is obsolete if 65c02 specific code continues here
 ```

-Just detecting three CPUs make things significantly more complex.
-But
+As you can see, just detecting three CPUs make things significantly more
+complex.
+Still, this routine is also quite clever with utilizing the CPU
+flags for easy branching to the CPU specific routines.

-what makes things worse is that that the opcode $EB on a 65CE02 is
+However, the opcode $EB on a 65CE02 is totally incompatible as it is
-totally incompatible as it is a read-modify-write instruction that even
+a read-modify-write opcode that even operates on two bytes (`ROW`).
-operates on 16 bit.
+This renders this routine useless when a 65CE02 is encountered.

 Now there are two ways.
 Either to check for the 65CE02 in advance or
 start from scratch.